 Please ensure you provide proof of completion to firstname.lastname@example.org.

-The clinical placement non-attendance form must be completed by students in the following degrees if they are absent from placement or seeking approval to take leave during placement: MBBS (years 4-6); Bachelor of Nursing; Master of Clinical Nursing; Master of Psychology (Health, Clinical, Organisational and Human Factors streams); and Master of Counselling and Psychotherapy.
+The clinical placement non-attendance form must be completed by students in the following degrees if they are absent from placement or seeking approval to take leave during placement: Bachelor of Nursing; Master of Clinical Nursing; Master of Psychology (Health, Clinical, Organisational and Human Factors streams); and Master of Counselling and Psychotherapy.
+For MBBS students (years 4-6) please complete the leave form – this includes instructions for planned and unplanned leave.

 Students in the Bachelor of Dental Surgery (years 3-5) and Bachelor of Oral Health (years 2-3) who are absent from placement or seeking approval to take leave during placement should login to SONIA and self-select a ‘Clinic Non-attendance’ form, then submit it and upload any supporting documents.
 Please see the guide to completing this form.